 A Review of Premises / Location assessment has been completed for the Home.
-This review makes sure that the premises are appropriately and suitably located, so that the children are effectively safeguarded and are able to access all the services to meet the needs of the child as identified in the child's placement plan now known as Children and Family plan.
-The assessment has been informed by consulting and taking into account the views of appropriate local bodies or services e.g. LSCB, Health, and Police etc. This assessment is reviewed annually or as required.
+This review assesses that the premises are appropriately and suitably located, so that the children are effectively safeguarded and can access all the services to meet the needs of the child as identified in the child's placement plan now known as Children and Family plan.
+The assessment has been informed by consulting and considering the views of appropriate local bodies or services e.g. LSCB, Health, and Police etc. This assessment is reviewed annually or as required when needs are identified.